Michelle Gomez

-Michelle Gomez (born 23 November 1966) is a Scottish-American actress.
+Michelle Gomez (born 23 November 1966) is a Scottish actress.
 She gained recognition for her roles in the comedy series The Book Group (2002–2003), Green Wing (2004–2007), and Bad Education (2012–2013).
 She went on to appear as Missy in the long-running British science fiction series Doctor Who (2014–2017), for which she was nominated for the BAFTA TV Award for Best Supporting Actress.

 Gomez received further recognition and acclaim for her roles as Lilith / Madam Satan and Mary Wardwell in the Netflix supernatural horror series Chilling Adventures of Sabrina (2018–2020) and as Miranda Croft in the HBO Max dark comedy thriller series The Flight Attendant (2020–2022).

 Early life

-Gomez was born in Glasgow to Tony and May Gomez.
+Gomez was born on 23 November 1966 in Glasgow to Tony and May Gomez.
 Her father is originally from Montserrat and is of Portuguese descent.
 He was a photographer.
 Her mother ran a modelling agency.

 From the moment she saw a production of Kiss Me, Kate at the age of seven, Gomez wanted to be an actress, which her parents encouraged.
 She attended Shawlands Academy from 1978 to 1983 and trained at the Royal Scottish Academy of Music and Drama.

 Career

 Gomez's first major role was in the 1998 film The Acid House, based on three Irvine Welsh short stories.
 She went on to star in the cult Channel 4 comedy drama The Book Group before landing her role as staff liaison officer Sue White in the Channel 4 comedy Green Wing.
-She played Michelle in Carrie and Barry for the BBC (which coincidentally was first broadcast the same night as Green Wing), and starred as PC Sally Bobbins in the BBC 2 sitcom Feel the Force.
-She appeared in Gunslinger's Revenge.
+She played Michelle in Carrie and Barry for the BBC, and starred as PC Sally Bobbins in the BBC 2 sitcom Feel the Force.
+She also appeared in Gunslinger's Revenge.

 In 2005, Gomez appeared in the film Chromophobia.
 In 2006, she starred in the film The Good Housekeeping Guide.
 In 2007 she starred in a drama by Irvine Welsh and Dean Cavanagh called Wedding Belles, and starred in Boeing-Boeing at the Comedy Theatre in London.
 Also in 2007, she guest-starred in the Doctor Who audio play Valhalla.
 In 2008 she joined the Royal Shakespeare Company, and performed as Kate in The Taming of the Shrew at the Courtyard Theatre and the Novello Theatre.

 In 2012, Gomez starred in the British film The Wedding Video, portraying the psychologically unstable wedding planner.
 In the same year, she appeared in the British comedy series Bad Education, portraying the deputy-head Isobel Pickwell, which returned for a second series in 2013.
 In 2014, she began producing comedy sketches as "Heather" an agony aunt for YouTube channel Wildseed Studios.